felangel/bloc/docs/flutterinfinitelisttutorial.md

 At a high level, it will be responding to user input (scrolling) and fetching more posts in order for the presentation layer to display them.
 Let’s start by creating our `Event`.

 Our `PostBloc` will only be responding to a single event; `Fetch` which will be dispatched by the presentation layer whenever it needs more Posts to present.
-Since our `Fetch` event is a type of `PostEvent` we can create `post_event.dart` and implement the event like so.
+Since our `Fetch` event is a type of `PostEvent` we can create `bloc/post_event.dart` and implement the event like so.

 ```dart
 import 'package:equatable/equatable.dart';